 Since November, World Vision has helped:

-How much programming does World Vision have in Tigray?
+How much programming does World Vision have in northern Ethiopia?

-For 21 years, World Vision has served the most vulnerable people in the Tigray region of Ethiopia, where we operate seven area programs.
-There are also 11 projects in Tigray supported by grants and generous donors.
-World Vision supports 19,254 sponsored children in Ethiopia, where we’re implementing integrated programs including clean water, sanitation, and hygiene behavior change (WASH), livelihood and food security, education and life skills, health and nutrition, child protection, and community engagement through child sponsorship.
+For 21 years, World Vision has served the most vulnerable people in the northern region of Ethiopia.
+There are 19 projects in Tigray and Amhara supported by grants and generous donors.
+World Vision supports 45,373 sponsored children in Tigray and Amhara, where we’re implementing integrated programs including clean water, sanitation, and hygiene behavior change (WASH), livelihood and food security, education and life skills, health and nutrition, child protection, and community engagement through child sponsorship.

-The generosity of World Vision sponsors impacted more than 8 million Ethiopian children and families in 2019 with food and nutrition; education; clean water, sanitation, and hygiene; and healthcare.
+The generosity of World Vision sponsors impacted more than 6.5 million Ethiopian children and families in 2020 with food and nutrition; education; clean water, sanitation, and hygiene; and healthcare.
 Programs helped improve the livelihoods of farmers, lower neonatal death rates, and create more access to nutritious food and sustainable income for nearly 600,000 people in rural communities.
-Prior to the recent conflict, more than 2.4 million displaced families and refugees have been supported with essential supplies
+Since the recent conflict, we have supported more than 1.5 million people in the region with essential supplies.

 “Our response prevents further destruction and death and contributes towards a sustainable and just peace,” Edward says.